devashish42/Check-Prime-.so/README.md

 # Check-Prime-.so
-Check prime numbers using a share object
+Uses a sieve of Eratosthenes to check for prime numbers using a shared object in C++